crosslandwa/react-redux-primer/webpack/README.md

  - minification
  - splitting your app into multiple JS files to optimize browser loading

+Both webpack and it's dev-server can take command line options (as we've done here), but is typically used with a JS config file (`webpack.config.js` by default).
+All subsequent usage in this tutorial will be via config files

 There's loads more about webpack (and it's dev server) here: https://webpack.js.org/